-In both cases number of node points are 200, final time is $t$ = 0.3 and CFL =0.5.
+In both cases, node points are 200, final time is 0.3 and CFL number is 0.5.
 Figure ~\ref{fig:krgE11} (left) shows smooth initial profile (solid line) and MRSU solution after 0.3 seconds with circles.
 Figure ~\ref{fig:krgE11} (right) shows discontinuous exact solution (solid line) and MRSU solution (circles).

-\subsection{Sod's Shock Tube Problem \cite{CL}}
+\subsection{Sod's Shock Tube Problem}

-In this test case the domain is [$-10,\,\,10$].
+This test case is taken from Laney \cite{CL}.
+Here, the domain is [$-10,\,\,10$].
 Sod's shock tube problem consists of a left rarefaction, a right shock wave and a contact discontinuity which separates the rarefaction and shock wave.
 The initial conditions are given by

-The number of node points are 200 and CFL number is 0.2.
-Final time is $t$ = 0.01.
-Figure ~\ref{fig:krgE12} shows the density, velocity, pressure and Mach number plots.
-The solid line represent the exact solution while the circles are the numerical solution.
-Here, all the essential features like expansion wave, contact discontinuity and shock wave are captured reasonably well.
+The number of node points is 200, CFL number is 0.2 and final time is 0.01.
+Figure ~\ref{fig:krgE12} shows density, velocity, pressure and Mach number plots.
+The solid line represents exact solution while numerical solution is given by circles.
+Here, all the essential flow features like expansion wave, contact discontinuity and shock wave are captured.